GuangluDong0728/NTIRE2025_DGL_DeRainDrop/experiments/readme.md

-the download link to our final checkpoint is... the download link to the checkpoint of RN50 in CLIP is ..
+The download link to our final checkpoint is https://drive.google.com/drive/folders/1y2kA1qQcLBHChQKlFzyvIQOmyV0bUq-J?usp=sharing